 “that their hearts may be encouraged, being knit together in love, and attaining to all riches of the full assurance of understanding, to the knowledge of the mystery of God, both of the Father and of Christ”

 We continue studying the first of four lines of defense against the attack upon the Christian faith.
 The first line of defense is to orient to the Word of God.

 “that their hearts may be encouraged”

 This phrase can mislead us if we read it with the understanding of people in the twentieth century.
 Most of us interpret “heart” to mean emotions and “encouraged” to mean emotional support.
-Neither of these meanings convey the idea of the first century.
+Neither of these meanings conveys the idea of the first century.

-The Christian life involves the complete person — mind, emotion and will.
+The Christian life involves the complete person — mind, emotion, and will.

 A strong attitude or orientation is the result of strengthening the complete person.
 The Christian must draw upon the resources for the complete person to live the Christian life.
 Attitude sins devastate relationships.
 They make us judge other people.
 We enter antagonisms because of these attitudes.
 Attitude sins cause instability.
 Instability makes us operate as a psychotic person who does not know he is psychotic.